ACM SIGHPC Computational and Data Science Fellowships

 No. An advisor may nominate only one candidate.

 The nomination form asks how much financial support will the candidate be receiving each year from the institution, grants, etc.?
 Should I just enter the total annual research assistant salary our students currently receive?

 If your student also receives other support from the unit or University (such as health insurance, cost-of-living allowance, recurring scholarships, etc.), please include the value of those as well as salary.
 Ideally the student will already be receiving at least some type of support.
 Note that the conditions of the Fellowship state that the stipend is intended to augment that support, not replace it.

 How does the online nomination system work?

-Your research advisor has to start the process by clicking the nominations link on how-to-nominate.
-He/she will create a login and submit the nomination form.
+Your research advisor has to start the process by clicking the nominations link on how to nominate.
+They will create a login and submit the nomination form.
 Once that is completed, the system will automatically send you an email (using the email address your nominator specified) so you can submit your portion.
-Once yours is completed and submitted, the system automatically contacts the endorser you named (using the email address you specified for him/her).
-If you find you specified the wrong email address, contact email@example.com for assistance.
+Once yours is completed and submitted, the system automatically contacts the endorser you named (using the email address you specified for them).
+If you find you specified the wrong email address, contact firstname.lastname@example.org for assistance.

 Will there be feedback if the nomination is unsuccessful?

 This is an award, not a submission-and-review process.
 ACM's policy is that no individual feedback can be given to award nominators, since it might give them an unfair advantage.If you have a specific question that might benefit others as well, send it to email@example.com and we may add it as a new FAQ.

 If you're a student, discuss your concerns with your research advisor or department head.
 Faculty often know the answers from dealing with research proposals or fellowships or will be able to find out by looking at the website (nomination websites can be hard for students to interpret correctly).
 If there's still a question, we invite advisors to contact us directly at firstname.lastname@example.org.